Top 7 Crazy and Unusual Bonsai Trees

 Juniper Bonsai Tree: An easy-to-care-for outdoor bonsai tree, Juniper bonsai trees come in many varieties and are known for their hardiness and resilience.
 It is also one of the most expensive bonsai trees; a Sargent Juniper tree could sell at $350,000.

-Ficus: A popular indoor and one of the expensive bonsai trees, Ficus Bonsai trees come in many varieties and are known for their air-purifying abilities and ease of care.
+Ficus: A popular indoor and one of the most expensive bonsai trees, Ficus Bonsai trees come in many varieties and are known for their air-purifying abilities and ease of care.

 Elm: An outdoor bonsai tree, Elms are known for their graceful, sweeping branches and delicate leaves.